h-milz/wireless-gk/Filterdesign.md

 So the choice is the NJM2068, also because if it's good enough for Roland (they use the chip in the VG-99 input stage), then it should be good enough for us.
 I would also not mind the NE5532 because it's a known great audio op-amp, but it gives a 1 bit higher noise floor.

-(Fun fact: Roland selected the NJM2115 for the GR-55, and the NJM2115's data sheet does not even mention specify input noise.
-And Roland use ridiculously high resistor values.
-As if they wanted to push the noise floor.
-But then, someone else even used the ancient TL084 for his filter-buffer. ...)
+(Fun fact: Roland selected the [NJM2115](https://www.alldatasheet.com/datasheet-pdf/pdf/7259/NJRC/NJM2115.html) for the [GR-55](https://www.joness.com/gr300/service/GR-55_SERVICE_NOTES.pdf) in 2011, and the NJM2115's equivalent input noise is about twice the one of the NJM2068.
+Also, Roland used ridiculously high resistor values.
+As if they wanted to push the noise floor.)

 ## DA stage